MEDEA'S TV TROPES

 Straight Gay: Medea is the only member of her team who identifies as a lesbian, while the rest are bisexual.
 Despite this, she doesn't exude any particular "lesbian vibes," and she maintains a professional demeanour at work, disapproving of any public displays of affection.
 However, as time goes on, she begins to warm up to the idea of PDA as a form of celebration with her team.

 Power Hair: Inverted.
 While her position may call for a short, no-nonsense 'do, she's flipping convention the bird and rocking her hair long and wild.
-It's a look that's as regal as it is rebellious, and it suits her to a T. Who says you can't be a bad bitch while still letting your hair down like a princess?
+It's a look that's as regal as it is intimidating, and it suits her to a T. Who says you can't be a bad bitch while still letting your hair down like a princess?

 Fire-Forged Friends: Medea and Quincey's friendship may be a bit like a rollercoaster ride with its ups and downs, but it's a ride they're both willing to take.
 Despite their fiery personalities, they've found common ground in the fact that Quincey has not only protected Medea like he would any other member of The V7D, but has also been a true-blue friend, even when it comes to her romantic affair with Nico.

 My Master, Right or Wrong: Medea's loyalty to Laurel knows no bounds - she considers Laurel's every word to be a divine decree.
 Medea is willing to go to great lengths to achieve Laurel's objectives, even if it involves acts as severe as killing, injuring, or using blackmail.
-However, Laurel had a plan to change all that.
-By arranging for Medea to meet The V7D, she hoped to break Medea's habit of blindly following orders and help her learn to speak up for herself.

 Badass Driver: Whenever the V7D goes on missions or road trips, you'll most likely find Medea taking the wheel.
-She's the one who usually sits in the pilot seat.

 Real Badasses Take it Black: Subverted.
 You might expect the tough-as-nails Medea to go for a strong, black coffee that matches her intensity - but that's just not her style.
 When it's time to kick back and indulge in a little caffeine, she's all about the sweet and frosty iced coffee goodness.

-Running Gag: If the plot calls for Medea to be taken out of commission during a battle, you can almost guarantee that she'll be blindsided by the enemy in some way.
-Whether it's a blinding flash of light or a sudden assault on her senses, Medea will be left reeling and unable to fight, leaving the rest of The V7D to take up the mantle and face the danger head-on.
+Running Gag: If the plot calls for Medea to be taken out of commission during a battle, you can almost guarantee that she'll be blinded by the enemy in some way.
+Whether it's a blinding flash of light or a sudden assault on her senses, Medea will be left reeling and unable to fight, leaving the rest of The V7D to take up the scene and face the danger head-on.

 Color Motif: Medea's character is often portrayed with a dual-colour motif consisting of pink and white.
 The pink colour is usually associated with her softer and more human side, while the white colour represents her more ethereal and otherworldly qualities.
 This duality is reflected in her outfits, which are mostly white with pink accents.